rifaterdemsahin/assesment/formula/video_script.md

 ## 🟢 PROMPTER (A-ROLL) | 0:00 - 0:10 (10s)
 *(Action: Holding tiny umbrella ☂️, looking scared)*

 **"Feel that?
-That's the AI Avalanche. 🌨️ It's huge.
-It's fast.
-And if you're just standing there with your old resume, you're toast.
+That's the AI Avalanche. 🌨️ And yes, I *did* just make up a term to sell you something.
+But hear me out—if you're just standing there with your old resume, you're toast.
 You don't need an umbrella, folks.
 You need a ride."**

 ---

 ## 🎙️ PROMPTER (VOICEOVER) | 0:10 - 0:30 (20s)
 *(Visuals: Fast montage: Graph shooting up 📈 -> Job description scrolling -> Confused stick figure)*

 **"Companies don't want 'coders' anymore.
-They want Wizards. 🧙‍♂️ The ground is shaking.
-Your old map?
-Trash.
+They want Wizards. 🧙‍♂️ Meanwhile, Dave from accounting is still updating his LinkedIn to say 'proficient in jQuery.'
+Dave.
+Buddy.
+It's 2025.
 We need a better way to move through this mess without getting buried."**

 **🎨 Image Prompt (The Avalanche):** `A chaotic, stylized 3D animation of an office worker standing on a crumbling cliff edge, looking up at a massive wave of glowing AI icons (ChatGPT, Python, Docker) crashing down like an avalanche, Pixar style.`